 Prior to joining EforAll in early 2013, David spent 15 years working on six entrepreneurial ventures, in some cases as part of the initial team and in others as the founder or co-founder.
-Three of his companies achieved significant success: Viaweb was sold to Yahoo, Direct Hit was acquired by Ask Jeeves, and TripAdvisor continues today as a standalone public company (NASDAQ: TRIP) and was also acquired by Barry Diller’s Interactive Corp in 2005.
-Other companies at which he played a lead role include SoundBite Communications, a public company (NASDAQ: SDBT); Delphi Internet which exists as Delphi Forums; and DigitalAdvisor.
+Four of these companies achieved significant success: Viaweb was sold to Yahoo, Direct Hit was acquired by Ask Jeeves, TripAdvisor continues today as a standalone public company (NASDAQ: TRIP), and SoundBite Communications went public and then was acquired by Genesys.

-Prior to working on Internet ventures, David worked in the publishing industry for a variety of magazine and newspaper companies, including International Data Group, Time Magazine, and the Fort Worth Star-Telegram.
+Prior to his time with Internet startups, David worked in the publishing industry for a variety of magazine and newspaper companies, including International Data Group, Time Magazine, and the Fort Worth Star-Telegram.
 David has an MBA with honors from Harvard Business School and a B.A. with honors from Harvard College.
-He lives in Lexington, MA, with his wife, Janet Tiampo, and his son, Noah.
-David’s daughter Anna is a student at Middlebury College, and Noah is a sophomore at UC Santa Barbara.
+He lives in Boston, MA, with his wife, Janet Tiampo; David and Janet have two children: As of 2015, Anna is a senior at Middlebury College, and Noah is a sophomore at UC Santa Barbara.